 Although many people think of computers and other gadgets causing CTS symptoms, doctors have also diagnosed the condition in people who are diabetic, obese and have a family history of the syndrome.

 Extreme pain, limited movement and muscle weakness in the wrists and hands are some of the most common signs of CTS.
 Many patients with the health condition will often awaken to extreme pain in the middle of night.
 However, with proper treatment, the chiropractor can alleviate the patient’s symptoms in a short amount of time.
 Unfortunately, when patients don’t seek treatment for these symptoms, patients can experience loss of function.

 Conventional types of treatment for CTS are usually invasive and can range from injections to even more invasive surgery.
 Success with conventional treatments is not very high.

 On the other hand, carpal tunnel chiropractic treatment is non-invasive and the risks are low.

 Carpal Tunnel Chiropractic Treatment & How CTS Is Diagnosed

-Chiropractors will first determine if the symptoms such as pain and discomfort are truly resulting from CTS.
+Chiropractors will first determine if the symptoms such are truly resulting from CTS.
 Either way, the chiropractor will begin to make spinal adjustments.
 After the chiropractor reduces the pressure, the body can begin the process of healing.